Choosing between Clay and Floqer for your go-to-market data needs often comes down to five questions:

 Clay's Claygent is a web research agent.

-Clay's newer Sculptor tool lets users describe workflows in natural language, though it cannot modify existing tables and doesn't support one-shot complete workflows.
+Clay's newer Sculptor tool lets users describe workflows in natural language, though it cannot modify existing tables and does not support one-shot complete workflows.

 Floqer's Flo handles similar research tasks with less user configuration.